atom/git-utils/README.md

 Returns `true` if the checkout was successful, `false` otherwise

-### Repository.getAheadBehindCount()
+### Repository.getAheadBehindCount(branch)

-Get the number of commits the HEAD branch is ahead/behind the remote branch it is tracking.
+Get the number of commits the branch is ahead/behind the remote branch it is tracking.
 Similar to the commit numbers reported by `git status` when a remote tracking branch exists.

+`branch` - The branch name to lookup ahead/behind counts for. (default: `HEAD`)

 Returns an object with `ahead` and `behind` keys pointing to integer values that will always be >= 0.